-Paula Ramer represents pharmaceutical and medical device manufacturers in internal investigations, criminal and civil government investigations and litigation against the government and private relators involving allegations of healthcare fraud, including Anti-Kickback Statute violations, off-label promotion, state and federal False Claims Act violations and other issues related to sales, marketing and pricing practices.
+Paula Ramer represents pharmaceutical and medical device manufacturers in internal investigations, criminal and civil government investigations and litigation against the government and private relators involving allegations of healthcare fraud, including Anti-Kickback Statute (AKS) violations, off-label promotion, state and federal False Claims Act (FCA) violations and other issues related to sales, marketing and pricing practices.

 - Major pharmaceutical company in high profile qui tam litigation in federal court alleging violations of the AKS and FCA through the use of nurse educator and reimbursement support services.
 The case has been dismissed.